 |

-- More money is poured into the university system (the "Grand Emprunt" representing an additional 11 billion Euros) but, more interestingly, for the first time only to the best and not "money for everyone" as before
+More money is poured into the university system (the "Grand Emprunt" representing an additional 11 billion Euros in 2010) but, more interestingly, for the first time only to the best and not "money for everyone" as before

 there is a global competition to attract the best students and